Dom-888/Second-Milestone-Project/README.md

 1. **Landing Modal**
 Appears as soon as the user enters the site.
-	- _Ainmated Title_: Blablabla blabla blabla blablabla
+	- _Ainmated Title_: A subtle animation distinguishes the title from the other headers.
-	- _Introduction_: Blablabla blabla blabla blablabla
+	- _Introduction_: Show the user a brief description of the game.
-	- _Play Button_: Blablabla blabla blabla blablabla
+	- _Play Button_: Allows the user to start a new game.
-	- _Top Scores_: Blablabla blabla blabla blablabla
+	- _Top Scores_: Allows the user to see his previous three top scores.

  2. **Selection Modal**
 Allows the user to choose the category in which to play.
-	- _Theme Buttons_: Blablabla blabla blabla blablabla
+	- _Theme Buttons_: Allows the user to choose from 5 themes in which to play.
+Alternatively, the "all" button combines all the themes together.

 3. **Gameplay Page**
 The page where the game takes place.
 	- _Home Button_: Allows the user to return to the main screen
 	- _Audio-Toggle Button_: Allows the user to enable / disable sound effects
-	- _Hangman Figure_: It is the graphic component of the game as well as the main visual feedback.
+	- _Hangman Figure_: It's the graphic component of the game as well as the main visual feedback.
 Occupies the top third of the page
 	- _Word to Guess_: Initially hidden, but gradually revealed as the user guesses the letters.
 Is centered on the page as it represents the goal of the game.
 	- _On-screen Keyboard_: It occupies the lower third of the page, a familiar position when playing on a mobile phone.

 4. **Results Modal**
-Shows the results of the game just played.
+Appears at the end of the game and shows the results.
 	- _Game Outcome_: Blablabla blabla blabla blablabla
 	- _Continue Button_: Blablabla blabla blabla blablabla
 	- _Game Score_: Blablabla blabla blabla blablabla

+### Features Left to Implement

+1. **Global Leaderboard**

+2. **Additional Words to Guess**

+3. **Multiplayer**

+### Remouved Features

+1. **Tutorial Page**

 ## Technologies Used